saltzmanjoelh/aws-deploy-kit/README.md

 * Build the `aws-deploy` target.
 * Copy to `/usr/local/bin` or similar.
 * Run it with the path to your project directory. `aws-deploy build-and-publish -d /path/to/project executable-name`.

-## TODO:

-* Change ssh key to directory?
-* In order to run test with updating data, we need to run the create command first.
-Using json isn't great.
-You must know the format and if something changes, remember to update the file.
-It would be better if we could use our existing models from the functions.
-This way we can validate the response and we could even map the response to another function.
-An example would be a project that has CRUD functions.
-There could be one test target which includes the 4 CRUD targets and AWSDeployCore.
-There would be 4 test.
-The create test is simple.
-We just execute the create function and validate the response.
-We don't want the test data laying around so we delete it when it's done.
-For the update test, we need to create, get the results, update using the id from the create results, validate the response and delete the entry